The Museum is a responsible and ethical steward of all the assets entrusted to it.

 • Develop and implement a plan for increasing the number of Wabanaki people on the Board

-UPDATE: The decolonization committee created a subcommittee to look at governance models and ideas and will make a recommendation to the board of trustees in October 2016.
+UPDATE: The decolonization committee created a subcommittee to look at governance models and ideas and made a recommendation to the board of trustees in October 2016.
+Approved by the Trustees, it now moves to the Native Advisory Council for consideration in June 2017.

 • Invest in professional development and training for staff, board, and volunteers to enable the Museum to work towards a decolonized approach to every aspect of its work